Sony sees little impact from Android legal woes

-BERLIN Sony Mobile, which uses Google Android software for its smartphones, has not seen much impact from patent problems of the software platform.
+BERLIN Sony Mobile (6758.T), which uses Google (GOOG.O) Android software for its smartphones, has not seen much impact from patent problems of the software platform.

-Last week a U.S. jury decided many of Samsung's Google Android-based phones infringed Apple Inc patents.
+Last week a U.S. jury decided many of Samsung's Google Android-based phones infringed Apple Inc (AAPL.O) patents.

 "We don't see much impact to our business as yet of today," Sony Mobile Chief Executive Kunimasa Suzuki told Reuters.